Minnesota Nursing Homes Must Have a License From the State

 Pursuant to Minnesota Administrative Rule, 4658.0020 LICENSING IN GENERAL.
 Subpart 1., required, for the purpose of this chapter, a state license is required for a facility where nursing home care is provided for five or more aged or infirm persons who are not acutely ill.

 Subp.
-3. License expiration date.
+3. Expiration date.
 Initial and renewal licenses are issued for one year and expire on the anniversary date of issuance.
 A license renewal must be applied for on an annual basis.

 Subp.
-4. License to be posted.
+4. To be posted.
 The license must be posted at the main entrance of a nursing home.

 Subp.
 5. Separate licenses.
 Separate licenses are required for institutions maintained on separate, noncontiguous premises even though operated under the same management.
 A separate license is not required for separate buildings maintained by the same owner on the same premises.